MicrosoftDocs/azure-docs/articles/storsimple/storsimple-adapter-for-sharepoint.md

 ## StorSimple Adapter for SharePoint removal

-The following tutorial describes how to move the BLOBs back to the SQL Server content databases and then uninstall the StorSimple Adapter for SharePoint.
-It contains the following sections:
+The following procedures describe how to move the BLOBs back to the SQL Server content databases and then uninstall the StorSimple Adapter for SharePoint.

->[AZURE.IMPORTANT] You must move the BLOBs back to the content databases and uninstall the existing adapter software before you can upgrade or reinstall the adapter.
+>[AZURE.IMPORTANT] You have to move the BLOBs back to the content databases before you uninstall the adapter software.

 ### Before you begin